 Summer squash casserole is a fantastic option as a zucchini and squash medley.

 Definitely not the same old squash casserole you are used to, this casserole side dish is a great way to use up abundant summer gardens.
+There is no doubt that vegetable casserole dishes like this yellow squash casserole are visually stunning.

 As such, they make perfect potluck side dish recipes because they taste as good as they look.
 When summer squash hits the store, you WILL BE READY.